-In addition to face-to-face conversations and instant messaging, other synchronous examples include phone calls, live online chats, and live video conferences.
-The biggest defining characteristic of synchronous messaging is that if you send out a message, you can reasonably expect a reply within seconds to minutes.
+In addition to face-to-face conversations and instant messaging, other synchronous examples include phone calls, live online chats and live video conferences.
+The biggest defining characteristic of synchronous messaging?
+If you send out a message, you can reasonably expect a reply within seconds to minutes.

-Synchronous communication is an excellent way to build personal connections or to convey a sense of urgency, depending on the situation.
+This kind of communication is excellent for building personal connections or conveying a sense of urgency, depending on the situation.

 Synchronous works best in scenarios where: